Storytelling works in sales because humans experience life as one big story.

 Every great sales rep is a great storyteller.

-The best storytellers know how to craft a narrative that speaks to their prospects needs, challenges, and goals.
-They know how to take inspiration from what is relevant and share that in a way that draws in their audience.
+The best storytellers know how to craft a narrative that speaks to their prospects’ needs, challenges, and goals.
+They know how to take inspiration from relevant sources and share that in a way that draws in their audience.

 If you are struggling with inspiration to introduce stories in to your sales conversations, consider these sources: